-A full day ahead of us, we’re on the road by 8:30 after a quick stop in the local bakers to grab some lunch for later.
+A full day ahead of us on our Icelandic road trip adventure, and we’re on the road by 8:30 after a quick stop in the local bakers to grab some lunch for later.

 As mentioned in our Day One post, we visited Iceland back in 2007, and from Reykjavik, we jumped in our hire car and toured the Golden Circle for a day.

 I understand that perhaps if you have done it once, you think why do it again, surely a Geysir and a waterfall can’t change that much.
 However, we were on the cusp of Winter, and it is incredible how the landscape evolves with the changing seasons.